cs-MohamedAyman/Problem-Solving-Training/README.md

 [phase-1-3](/level-1/codeforces/phase-1-3),
 [phase-1-4](/level-1/codeforces/phase-1-4),
 each sheet of them contains A Div2 problems and divided into (Basic Operators - Conditions - Loops - Lists/Arrays - Strings).
 These sheets were ordered based on the problem difficulty and grouped by the problem topic.
 Finally, each sheet contains ~125 problems.

+For the last 2 sheets:
+[div3-div4-contests](/level-1/codeforces/div3-div4-contests) that focus on div3 + div4 contests (easy contests) and contains ~85 contests, and
+[educational-contests](/level-1/codeforces/educational-contests), that focus on educational-contests (medium contests) and contains ~125 contests.

 <a href="/level-1/README.md#hackerearth-oj-sheets"><img align="right" width="80" src="/logos/hackerearth.jpg"></img></a>
 <br>